SeaQL/seaql.github.io/SeaStreamer/versioned_docs/version-0.1.x/05-next/02-vision.md

 ## Inter Process Communication

 Right now pipe is the only mechanism for connecting processors together, which is copy-heavy.
-For some high-throughput scenario, sharded memory could fair better.
+For some high-through scenario, sharded memory could fair better.

 ## Inter Host Communication